Symmetric bases for finite element exterior calculus spaces

 Next, we must choose the complements $W_d$ to be $S_{n+1}$-invariant.
 Finding invariant complements is always possible by Maschke's theorem, but we can also use the explicit choices given in Definition~\ref{def:W}.
 Indeed, observe that the inner product $(\alpha,\beta)\mapsto\int_{T^n}\langle\alpha,\beta\rangle$ is invariant under isometries, so if we set $W_d$ to be the orthogonal complement of $V_{d+1}$ in $V_d$, then $W_d$ is $S_{n+1}$-invariant.
 For the construction via extension operators, see Appendix~\ref{sec:extension}.

-To show that the geometric decomposition map $\mathcal D$ is equivariant, we must first discuss how the permutation group $S_{n+1}$ acts on the space $\bigoplus\oV(F)$.
+To show that the geometric decomposition map $\mathcal D$ is equivariant, we must first understand the natural action of the permutation group $S_{n+1}$ on the space $\bigoplus\oV(F)$.
 Our first observation is that for $\pi\in S_{n+1}$, the map $S_\pi$ sends a face $F$ to a face $F'$ (possibly the same as $F$) of the same dimension.
 Moreover, $S_\pi$ sends $\partial F$ to $\partial F'$.
 We thus have the following commutative diagram, yielding a corresponding diagram of pullback maps.

 Here we abuse notation and abbreviate $(S_\pi\rvert_F)^*$ and $(S_\pi\rvert_{\partial F})^*$ to just $S_\pi^*$.
 Next, because $V$ is $S_{n+1}$-invariant and because $V(F)$ is defined to be the image of $V$ under the trace map, we can restrict the above diagram to the following.